free cancer classes

 Gentle yoga practice and education on how yoga can help reduce treatment side-effects.
 Learn simple and effective evidence-informed yoga practices that may reduce pain, fatigue, lymphedema, neuropathy, anxiety, and insomnia.
 The combination of intention setting, movement, breathing, sound, mudra, and guided visualization creates a positive connection with the body and soothes the mind and spirit.
 Open to cancer patients, survivors and caregivers who are looking for a way to incorporate self-care into their healing journey, and build community in the process.
 Join us from anywhere in the world!

-FREE class streams live on Zoom or watch the replay in our private Facebook Group.
+Class streams live on Zoom; watch the replay in our private Facebook Group or on the NorCal CarciNET site; ALL are welcome.

 About the Teacher